Eschatologue/CM_wiki/docs/class/paladin/index.md

 ## Level 1: Spellcasting

 You have learned to cast spells through prayer, meditation, and devotion.
-See the Player’s Handbook for the rules on spellcasting.
+See the Player's Handbook for the rules on spellcasting.
 The information below details how you use those rules as a Paladin.

 ### Spell Slots

 The Paladin table shows how many spell slots you have to cast your spells of 1st level and higher.
-To cast one of these spells, you must expend a slot of the spell’s level or higher.
+To cast one of these spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a Long Rest.

 ### Prepared Spells of 1st+ Level